fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Anastacia Uriegas, [Fajitas, Queso & Enchiladas: A Look at the Origins of Tex-Mex Favorites](https://remezcla.com/features/culture/fajitas-queso-enchiladas-look-origins-tex-mex-favorites/)

 {% include alert.html class='danger' title='Reading reflection' text="
-BASED ON THE READINGS: How would you characterize Southwest food?
+BASED ON THE READINGS: What does the history of food in the Southwest teach us about food, culture, and identity?
 "%}